 With gasoline on its way out, scientists are looking for alternate energy sources to help fuel our planet.
-And what better source of power than the one right above our heads: the Sun.
-As fossil fuel reserves across the world continue to deplete, it’s clear renewable energy is the way of the future.
+And what better source of power than the one right above our heads: the sun.
+As fossil fuel reserves across the world continue to be depleted, it’s clear renewable energy is the way of the future.
 Solar power could save America billions of dollars, yet solar panels alone can’t save the world.
 They need the help of solar panel cleaning robots to keep them operating in tip-top condition.

 Let’s say, hypothetically, there’s a field full of solar panels in New Jersey and it’s autumn.
 Beautiful foliage, right?
 Unfortunately, falling foliage and airborne particles can accumulate on solar panels and build up over time, thereby blocking the sun from the panel and rendering that portion of a solar panel useless.
 Enter SunPower’s handy solar panel cleaning robots.

 Using some pretty neat technology, SunPower’s robots scale solar panels and wipe the dirty surfaces clean.
 And, thanks to their onboard computer brains, they only clean when necessary—which saves you energy and money.
-Although currently only available for commercial-scale ground installations, they seem like a no-brainer.

 Boston Dynamic’s BigDog robot is an imposing beast: an unholy cross between a football linebacker and a wild bull.
-It can muster speeds of about 4 MPH (roughly equivalent to the speed of a light jog), but BigDog’s main advantage is that it can maintain that speed over incredibly rough terrain—think steep hillside or Arctic tundra.
+It can muster speeds of about 4 MPH (roughly equivalent to the speed of a light jog), but BigDog’s main advantage is that it can maintain that speed over incredibly rough terrain—such as a steep hillside or the Arctic tundra.
 The secret is in the way it recycles energy with each step, much like how a human or an animal walks.
 Using motion-sensors and a gyroscope, it can absorb shock and climb at length against a 35º incline.